 Chris is a registered Trusts and Estates practitioner, and has been recognised as a leading private client lawyer by eprivateclient making the Top 35 under 35 lists for both the UK and the Channel Islands in 2018 and 2019.
 He also featured in the Citywealth Future Leaders List in 2021, the Top 100 Private Client Lawyers in 2020 and was shortlisted for the Citywealth Lawyer of the Year (IFC) – Senior/Managing Associate category for 2020.
 Chris is ranked in the Chambers and Partners High Net Worth Guide with sources noting "he can navigate through matters seamlessly" and that he is "very commercial in his thinking".
 Chris was also recently recognised in the Citywealth Top 100 Crypto Advisors for 2022 as a highly accredited advisor.

 - Advising on a significant pre-IPO restructuring of various Cayman Islands trusts and BVI companies in advance of multi-billion dollar IPO.

 - The creation of a variety of private wealth structures to hold and invest crypto and digital assets.

-- Advising various clients on the implications of the Cayman Islands Virtual Assets (Service Providers) Act and providing assistance with applications for registration under the same
+- Advising clients on the implications of the Cayman Islands Virtual Assets (Service Providers) Act and providing assistance with applications for registration under the same

 - Advising the trustee of a Cayman Islands STAR trust in connection with a multi-jurisdictional family dispute.